crheller/crheller.github.io/_projects/3_project.md

     * Can be uniquely linked to the `data` collection via the dataset acquisition timestamp

-## <a name="dashboard"></a>Web dashboard
+## <a name="dashboard"></a>Web API

-In order to provide a user-friendly interface with the database, I built a lightweight web dashboard which lives in a docker container on a lab server and was built using a combination of PHP, CSS, HTML, and JavaScript.
+In order to provide a user-friendly interface with the database, I built a lightweight web API which lives in a docker container on a lab server and was built using a combination of PHP, CSS, HTML, and JavaScript.
 This platform serves 3 main purposes:

 1. Allow users to enter new experimental data into the database
  <div class="row justify-content-sm-center">